Intergenerational Mediation Certificate

 Ontario Association for Family Mediation (OAFM) – Accredited Intergenerational Mediator Designation (AccIM)

 • The Intergenerational Mediation certificate is accredited and meets the 127 hours of Intergenerational Mediation training required for the OAFM AccIM designation.
-Review a complete list of requirements to become an Accredited Intergenerational Mediator

 Who Should Take the Certificate?